influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 })
 ```

-In this example, the query above focuses on a specific, small time range in order to narrow down on one instance where the state of the production line did change.
+In this example, the query above focuses on a specific time range in order to narrow down on one instance where the state of the production line changes.
 The `range` function selects the time range, and within that time range, the `filter` function focuses only on the "state" field and "machinery" measurement out of the other variables.
+The `events.duration()` function calculates the time between the start and end of the record and associates the duration with the start of the recording.
+The `group` function defines the column values that will appear in our table.
+The `sum` function calculates the of all the variables in our "duration" column.